 Visitors are advised to take out their own health insurance policies before arrival in Australia.
 Being sick or injured and uninsured can be very expensive.
 Make sure your insurance covers ambulance transportation since this is not a Government service in Australia.

 Visiting overseas jumpers are covered by Part 4 of the APF's Operational Regulations.
 In essence, what it means to the overseas visitor is this:

 A visiting overseas parachutist who holds a valid parachutist's licence issued by an FAI-affiliated organisation may make parachute descents after becoming an APF member and having their experience and competence assessed by a Chief Instructor.

-There are a few options for taking out APF membership and any of these options can be organised on the day when you turn up to your selected drop zone.
+There are a few options for taking out APF membership and any of these options can be organised on the day when you turn up to your selected dropzone.
 You may choose the best option for your length of stay.
-You can download Membership Form M1 and take it with you to the DZ to be completed.
+You can download Membership Form M1 and take it with you to the dropzone to be completed.

 Membership Options information and explanation.

 We recognise the FAI Parachutist Certificate and the FAI Sporting Licence issued by your own National Parachuting Organisation.
 Bring your logbook to the dropzone too, as the safety officer (DZSO) there may wish to check it.

 However, note that the insurance that may come with membership of your own country's National Parachuting Organisation will probably NOT cover you in Australia.
 Dropzone operators in Australia will require you to take out third party insurance by becoming a member of the Australian Parachute Federation.
 This is a simple matter which can be handled on any student training dropzone, and covers you for a maximum of three months.

 This means that you should ensure that the first dropzone you visit in Australia is a student training dropzone.